samber/invoice-as-a-service/README.md

 I provide invoice-as-a-service with a full hosted environment for fast and easy setup.

-You can also deploy the project on your own infrastructure for free, for improved privacy.
+For improved privacy, you can also deploy the project on your own infrastructure for free.

 ### Hosted